cagasolu/srtrbm-llm-hybrid/README.md

 7z x stan.7z
 ```

 Alternatively, you can use WinRAR or other compatible tools.
+The model's entire size is approximately 190 MB.

 ---